-Both arranged and unarranged overdrafts can cost you money in fees, but an unarranged overdraft will cost you more and might result in payments such as household bills being rejected.
+Both arranged and unarranged overdrafts will cost you money in fees, but an unarranged overdraft will cost you more.
+You can use our cost calculator to see how much an overdraft would cost you to use.

 An overdraft is a form of borrowing and is repayable on demand.
 If you don't pay it back, it could have an impact on your credit score and could result in household bills being rejected.